Logitech Soundman Games

 Drivers and Installation

 Addresses, DMAs, and IRQs are configured by jumpers.
 The card is labeled fairly well.
+The MPU, Joystick port, and CD-ROM interface can all be disabled to free up resources.

 I found the driver disk on Driver Guide.
 I scanned it with a couple different AV programs and I'm pretty sure it is OK.
 SoundmanGames.zip.